yevhensydorov/kk-test/README.md

 ```

 So for example, if a user had 3 cats, each on pouch size A, B, C, but only the first two cats (on A and B) currently have an active subscription, then their price would be 55.50 + 59.50 = £115.00 pounds.

+## 2. The Frontend Task

+Using React (or your favourite React-based metaframework of choice), create a frontend with just one page - `/welcome/<USER-ID>`, which calls the API endpoint described in the previous step and renders the message in a style similar to the figma file provided [here](https://www.figma.com/design/b6Q7B8dBr6QbdqkhPNoFgD/Untitled?node-id=0-1).

+You can:
+  - Create a separate folder/repository to do this if you choose.
+  - Use any libraries/frameworks you want, i.e. Tailwind, styled components (or not - feel free to just use regular styling/CSS as well).
+  - Use any project generators you want (i.e. `create-next-app`, `create-react-app`, `create-vite-app`)

+_Note_: We aren't expecting an exact 1-to-1 copy of the design, i.e. exact fonts, spacing, or colors.
+Just get roughly close enough. __Use any random image of a cat__ that you can find.

 # Submission